ThaiBev: History

 ThaiBev was founded on 29 October 2003 with the consolidation of 58 beer and spirits businesses, among them Chang beer, second in the beer market after Singha.
-It is owned by Charoen Sirivadhanabhakdi, a Chinese immigrant.
-ThaiBev brands include green-tea beverage Oishi and Est, a cola knockoff.
+ThaiBev brands include green-tea beverage Oishi and Est, a cola.
 The Sirivadhanabhakdi family's stake in Thai Beverage is around 30%.
 Charoen is chairman and his son Thapana serves as president and CEO.
 Thai Beverage is listed on the Singapore stock exchange as the Stock Exchange of Thailand (SET) prohibits the listing of alcohol-related stocks.

 Overview

 Thai Beverage Public Company Limited owns and distributes several significant brands, including Chang beer, Mekhong, and SangSom rum.
 It has significant operations in Europe, producing malt Scotch whisky, vodka, gin, and liqueurs at five distilleries in Scotland, UK.

 Charoen Sirivadhanabhakdi, in early 2013, added Fraser and Neave, Limited, a food and beverage, brewing, property, and publishing industries conglomerate in Singapore, to his drinks and property empire.

 Chang Beer, which started production in March 1995 at a brewery in the Bang Ban District of Ayutthaya Province, is the top-selling brand in Thailand.
-It managed to win 60 percent market share in Thailand after a hard market fight with the previous leading brand, Singha.
-In 2006, the company's beer market share was 49 percent, according to research company Canadean.
+It managed to win 60% market share in Thailand after a hard market fight with the previous leading brand, Singha.
+In 2006, the company's beer market share was 49%, according to research company Canadean.

 Beer

 Chang

 ThaiBev brews Chang (or Chang Beer) (เบียร์ช้าง), a pale lager.
 "Chang" (ช้าง) is the Thai word for elephant, an animal of cultural and historical significance in Thailand.
 The logo depicts two elephants face-to-face.
-In 2006, the company launched Chang Light, 4.2 percent ABV and Chang Draught in bottles at five percent ABV.
+In 2006, the company launched Chang Light, 4.2% ABV and Chang Draught in bottles at 5% ABV.
 They were discontinued in 2015.

 In 2015, ThaiBev celebrated its 20th anniversary Chang Beer.
 For this occasion, ThaiBev consolidated all Chang brands in Chang Classic.
 ThaiBev stopped production of Chang Light, Chang Draught, and Chang Export.
 In addition, the new bottle was introduced in emerald green.
 Production of Chang Classic is shared between ThaiBev's three breweries.
-The recipe was changed to include rice, previously only used in the domestic 6.4 percent version.
-Its ABV in Thailand is 5.0 (Currently 2018).
+The recipe was changed to include rice, previously only used in the domestic 6.4% version.
+Its ABV in Thailand is 4.8% (Accurate as of August 2024).

 ThaiBev's flagship brand Chang Beer won a gold quality award three times in the beers, water, and soft drinks category at the World Quality Selections 2018, organized each year by Monde Selection.

 Archa

-In 2004, the company introduced Archa (อาชา 'horse') beer, at 5.4 percent ABV.
+In 2004, the company introduced Archa (อาชา 'horse') beer, at 5.4% ABV.
 Archa won a gold medal at the 2007 Australian International Beer Awards (AIBA).
-The ABV was lowered to five percent in 2014.
+The ABV was lowered to 5% in 2014.
 The first market outside Thailand to distribute Archa Beer was Singapore, where it was successfully launched in 2012 by InterBev (Singapore) Ltd.